struct-ure/kg/CONTRIBUTING.md

 Ontology experts might notice that our [A-Boxes](https://en.wikipedia.org/wiki/Abox) and T-Boxes are intermixed in the graph.
 This was a conscience choice primarily made to keep the knowledge graph easy to consume and use in real-world applications.

 ### Categories
 We also use *Categories* liberally.
 For example, *PostgreSQL* is first and foremost a database.
 Fittingly, it's located under the /root/0.IT/1.Databases folder.
 But it's also a *relational* database.
-Instead of creating folders under the `1.Databases` folder for Relational, Graph, Columnar types (and moving entries under those) we apply *Categories*.
+Instead of creating folders under the `1.Databases` folder for Relational, Graph, Columnar types (and moving entries under those) we instead apply *Categories*.
 This way the high level concept of *Databases* stays uncluttered.
-You could then query all Database nodes that have the Relational category for example.
+But you could query all Database nodes that have the Relational category for example.

 Use of categories also avoids sticky situations where a concept is more than one thing.
 For instance, the programming language 'C' is both a *structured* and *compiled* language.
 If we were to further sub-divide `Programming Languages` by `Programming Languages/Structured` and `Programming Languages/Compiled`, where would we put `C.json`?